-Some Background: By the time Bill arrived at Wayne State University in 1997 he had already directed a doctoral program in Dispute Resolution at Nova Southeastern University and created and coordinated campus-based mediation and conflict resolution service centers on three different university campuses where he studied or worked.
+Some Background: By the time Bill arrived at Wayne State University in 1997 he had created and coordinated campus-based mediation and conflict resolution service centers on three different university campuses where he studied or worked.
 These experiences qualified him as an expert in the emerging field of campus mediation and dispute resolution programming.
-Some of his early contributions in this area are noted below.
+Some of his very early contributions in this area are noted below.

 Bill developed the Ohio Peace and Conflict Studies Network website supporting 19 Ohio colleges and universities with peace and conflict studies programs.